 At Luxe Botanics, we use pure botanical ingredients in combination with compounds synthesised from natural and organic bases.
 For example, our peptides are synthesised from a base of organic and sustainable palm and coconut oil.
 These compounds work together in formulation to actively accentuate the most potent properties of our core botanicals for the best results.

-We are currently busy building a comprehensive ingredient glossary, with links to relevant scientific research and origins of synthesis.
-We hope to roll this out by June this year.
+Customers can check out our website for a comprehensive ingredient glossary, with links to relevant scientific research and origins of synthesis.

 Compared to a product formulated only with natural ingredients, what is your opinion in terms of efficacy?